eudoxia0/eudoxia0.github.io/assets/content/dependency-resolution-made-simple/template.md

 problem above.

 Boolean satisfiability is pretty thoroughly solved.
-By translating from one problem to the next, we can profit from decades of work in this area.
+By translating from one problem to the other, we can profit from prior work in this area.
 The next section explains how.

 # Translating the Problem